valkey-io/valkey-doc/topics/modules-api-ref.md

 with the one provided, otherwise if the callback is set to NULL and there is already a callback for this function, the callback is unregistered (so this API call is also used in order to delete the receiver).

+When a message of this type is received, the registered callback function will be invoked with details, including the 40-byte node ID of the sender.

+In Valkey 8.1 and later, the node ID is null-terminated.
+Prior to 8.1, it was not null-terminated

 <span id="ValkeyModule_SendClusterMessage"></span>